Is it related to the Instagram new platform Threads?

 Animal Cruelty:

 Oh!
 Leave the animals alone!
 Back then, although mankind wore animal hides/fur 120,000 years ago as clothing, but it’s at a very different scale now.
 We convert lands into farms, rearing animals for food and fashion.
-We are using variations of animal skins and fur to make lots different things, from clothes to accessories.
-Although there’s improvement on this issue as animal rights activists are also very vocal about it but commercial use of animal skins and fur has to stop.
+We are using variations of animal skins and fur to make lots of clothes and accessories.
+Although there’s improvement as animal rights activists are very vocal about it, but commercial use of animal skins and fur has to stop.

 Overconsumption:

-This is the one of the main culprits that no one wants to admit, isn’t it?
+This is the elephant in the room.
 Let’s now look into the mirror and tell yourself.
 If there’s no demand, there won’t be supply.
 Consumer behaviour has changed drastically and we got attracted to low prices, hence we could buy more!
 But do we need it?
-Of course, I also blame capitalism, advertising and marketing.
+Of course, we could blame it to capitalism, advertising and marketing.
 But if all consumers are aware about our actual needs, we will not end up in this mess.

 Hand in hand, let’s strive towards a same goal for a better environment, healthier planet to live in.

 In a nutshell, this blog is to inspire you to change.
-It’s time to try our very best to change our way of how we consume fashion in this everchanging world.
+It’s time to try our very best to change our way on how we consume fashion in this everchanging world.

 Made in Bangladesh – the fifth estate, CBC News, https://www.youtube.com/watch?v=onD5UOP5z_c